Legal Aid Board

 Introduction

-- Provide legal aid and legal advice in civil cases (non-criminal cases) to people who meet the criteria
+- Legal aid and legal advice in civil cases (non-criminal cases) to people who meet the criteria

-- Manage and administer three criminal legal aid schemes (but it does not provide direct legal aid or advice in respect of criminal matters)
+- Manages 3 criminal legal aid schemes (but it does not give direct legal aid or advice on criminal matters)

-- Assist in the operation of the Abhaile scheme (which helps people in home mortgage arrears)
+- Assists in the Abhaile scheme helping people in home mortgage arrears

-The Board has a network of full-time and part-time law centres throughout Ireland.
-The Board has also established panels of solicitors and barristers in private practice who provide legal aid and advice under the Act.
-If a barrister is required to deal with your case, the Legal Aid Board will appoint one to represent you.
+The Legal Aid Board has a network of full-time and part-time law centres throughout Ireland.
+It also has panels of solicitors and barristers who provide legal aid and advice.
+If a barrister is needed to deal with your case, the Legal Aid Board will appoint one to represent you.

-The Legal Aid Board tends to provide legal aid and legal advice in the following areas mainly:
+The Legal Aid Board will give you legal aid and legal advice in the following areas mainly:

 - Judicial separation